dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Quals/Solutions/Spring 2017.md

 \int_a^x f'_n  \quad &\converges{u}\to \int_a^x  g
 ,\end{align*}

- and by the FTC, the left-hand sides are equal, and by uniqueness of limits so are the right-hand sides.
+ and by the FTC, the left-hand sides are equal, and by uniqueness of limits so are the right-hand sides, so $f' = g$.

-Blah, so $f$ is differentiable.